Wienermobile: History

 In 1995, a new version increased the size of the Wienermobile to a length of 27 ft and a height of 11 ft.
 This version also included the upgraded large parallelogram windows which could now open, as designed by Sheldon Theis.

-In 2004, the Wienermobile included a voice-activated GPS navigation device, an audio center with a wireless microphone, a horn that plays the Wiener Jingle (in 21 different genres from Cajun to Rap to Bossa Nova), according to American Eats, and sports fourth generation Pontiac Firebird taillights.

-Following mechanical problems with the Isuzu Elf, Oscar Mayer decided to adopt a larger chassis to accommodate an increase in the size of the signature wiener running through the middle.
+Following mechanical problems with the Isuzu NPR, Oscar Mayer decided to adopt a larger chassis to accommodate an increase in the size of the signature wiener running through the middle.
 While the Wienermobile was not as long as the 1995 version, it was considerably wider and taller.
 Craftsmen Industries went through numerous overhauls of the truck including a flipped axle and a leveling kit.
 This version held a record for numerous suspension problems, most leading to the chassis not being able to hold the large weight of the Oscar Mayer Wiener.

 In 2004, Oscar Mayer announced a contest whereby customers could win the right to use the Wienermobile for a day.
 Within a month, the contest had generated over 15,000 entries.

-In June 2017, the company introduced several new hot-dog-themed vehicles, including the WienerCycle, WienerRover, and WienerDrone.
+In June 2017, the company introduced several new hot dog-themed vehicles, including the WienerCycle, WienerRover, and WienerDrone.

+In May 2023, Oscar Mayer announced that it was renaming the Wienermobile to the Frankmobile, to promote a new recipe for its all-beef franks.
+It was suggested that the name change would not be permanent.
+The name was changed back in September 2023.

+For Carb Day, prior to the 2025 Indianapolis 500, all six Wienermobiles took part in the inaugural Wienie 500.
+Slaw Dog won the 2 lap race around the Indianapolis Motor Speedway.